Axway/mft-convert/content/en/docs/TransferCFT/about_multinode/activeactive_shared_file_systems.md

 ## Using GPFS

 GPFS, General Parallel File System, is the shared file system of choice for Transfer CFT.
-It provides high-speed file access for Transfer CFT when executing in a multi-node architecture.
+It provides high- speed file access for Transfer CFT when executing in a multi- node architecture.

 <span id="Use_the_default_setting_for_GPFS_usage_..6"></span><span id="Use_the_default_setting_for_GPFS_usage"></span>